qatrackplus/qatrackplus/docs/admin/qa/auth.rst

 Fairly complete set of permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a user who will be performing QA, reviewing and approving data and
+For a user who will be performing QC, reviewing and approving data and
 configuring new tests and test lists and groups (e.g. a Physicist), a
 typical permission set might look like the following: